 2. Easier employee onboarding.

 Onboarding new employees is an essential process, but it takes a lot of time and internal resources.
-With knowledge base software, you can expedite the entire process while making it comprehensive and uniform.
+It can cost $4,000 to onboard a new hire.
+By creating a knowledge base, you can expedite the entire process while making it comprehensive and uniform.
 An onboarding space gives new employees instant access to self service internal documentation, training materials, and company guidelines.
-After building a knowledge base, it becomes the single source of truth for employees—new and current—which gives everyone a stronger chance to succeed.
+After you build a knowledge base, it becomes the single source of truth for employees—new and current—which gives everyone a stronger chance to succeed.

 3. Improved customer support and service.